.

 • Monthly Premium: This is the amount you must pay each month to use the plan.
 This monthly premium must be paid even if you are in the initial deductible phase or the coverage gap (donut hole) phase.
 (Search Tip: If you would like to reduce the plans shown to just plans under a certain premium, enter this value in the "Maximum Premium" field.)

-• Deductible: This is the $ deductible that was presented in the CMS Standard Plan.
-Many provider’s plans do not have a deductible, however the premium may be higher.
-(Search Tip: If you would like to reduce the plans shown to just plans with a deductible under a certain value, enter this value in the "Maximum Deductible field" field.)
+• Deductible: The standard CMS plan initial deductible is $.
+Many Medicare plans do not have a deductible; however their plan premium may be higher.
+(Search Tip: If you would like to reduce the plans shown to just plans with a deductible under a certain value, enter this value in the "Maximum Deductible" field.)
+Some plans that have an annual deductible exempt certain drug tiers from the deductible.
+For example, "Tier 1 exempt" may be shown.
+This would mean that Tier 1 drugs purchased during the Deductible phase, would not fall into the deductible and would be charged the Initial Coverage Phase tier 1 cost-sharing.

 • Plan ID: This is the unique id for this particular plan.

-• Copay / Coinsurance - Cost Sharing - These figures apply to the initial coverage phase of your plan.
+• Copay / Coinsurance - Cost Sharing - This is what you will pay for formulary drugs in the Initial Coverage Phase of your plan.
 This is the phase after the initial deductible has been met and before you reach the Coverage Gap (Donut Hole).
 Plans often cover drugs in "tiers".
 Tiers are specific to the list of drugs covered by the plan.
-Plans may have several tiers, and the copay for a drug depends on which tier the drug is in.
-Plans can form their own tiers, so you should contact the plan or reference it’s summary of benefits to find out what copays and limitations are associated with each tier.
+Plans may have several tiers, and the copay for a drug depends on the drug’s tier.
+Plans can form their own tiers, so you should contact the plan or reference their summary of benefits to find out what copays and limitations are associated with each tier.
 These cost sharing figures DO NOT necessarily apply to the Coverage Gap.
 The plan may have a separate copay/coinsurance for the same drug while in the Coverage Gap.
 (Search Tip: If you would like to reduce the plans shown to just plans that have a tier 1 (Generics) co-pay of up to a certain value (ex: $0 co-pay), enter the value (ex: 0) in the "Max.
 Co-pay Tier 1 (Generics)" field.)

 Additional Information Fields: